MonCaptain/klotski-solver/README.md

 # klotski-solver
 Final Project for CSC212 Data Structures and Algorithms Course at CCNY (Spring 2022).

-It is recommended to run the code in a linux OS.
+It is recommended to use a linux OS for this project.

 Demo: